Tara Anne Pleat, Esq., CELA

 Should a trustee hire an accountant or attorney to assist with filing Form 1041?

-Unless the trustee specializes in the income taxation of trusts, it is prudent for the trustee to consult with or hire a tax preparer or attorney who specializes in income taxation of trusts.
+Unless the trustee specializes in the income taxation of trusts, it is prudent for the trustee to consult with or hire a tax preparer and/or attorney who specializes in income taxation of trusts.
 This is the case whether the trust is a grantor trust, complex trust, or qualified disability trust.
-Consulting with and hiring one of these professionals should ensure that all income is reported properly and no applicable or available deductions are lost or overlooked.
+Consulting with and/or hiring one of these professionals should ensure that all income is reported properly and no applicable or available deductions are lost or overlooked.

 While there are similarities between personal and fiduciary income tax returns, the forms and the deductions available differ significantly.
 A firm with experience in preparing the tax returns can typically prepare them in a cost-efficient manner.